NiklasJonsson/gfx/notes.md

 Initial design: `ShaderCompiler::compile` now takes a `ShaderLocation` instead of a path, which means we can control the lookup dirs from the caller.
 The idea is that the reload feature is only expected to work when working with the ram source code close.
-That what, we skip using the builtins and use absolute paths.
+With that, we skip using the builtins and use absolute paths.

 ### Solution